sdslabs/Rootex/README.md

 ## Windows:

-1. Install Visual Studio
+1. Install Visual Studio 2019, CMake build system and Ninja build generator.
 2. Install Desktop C++ development pack (or anything similar, since C++ is no longer a default language in Visual Studio)
-3. Run `Setup.bat`
+3. Run `GenerateCache.bat` to create the `.sln` file.
+4. Use `Build.bat` to build Rootex.